Selbosh/doseminer/cran-comments.md

 This is a resubmission (of a new release).
 In this version I have

-* Added more detail about package functionality to Description, including a reference, and made the Title of the package more descriptive.
+* Added more detail about package functionality to Description, including a reference
+* Made the Title of the package more descriptive.
 * Removed all instances of `\dontrun{}` from examples.
 * Added `\value` to all methods where it was previously missing.
 * Removed a call to a non-exported function (`foo:::bar`) from an example.

-The spell-checker flags the Description for an author name (+ 'et al') and I think this can be ignored.
+The 'possibly-misspelt' word in the Description is an author's name.